 In HELSUS his goal is to facilitate interdisciplinary projects drawing on my expertise in the methodology and philosophy of science.
 He also wants to use his skills in connecting people to make HELSUS a vibrant research institute where people meet and come up with innovative ideas.

-Franklin Obeng-Odoom is the Helsinki Institute of Sustainability Science Associate Professor with Global Development Studies at the University of Helsinki in Finland.
+Franklin Obeng-Odoom is currently the Helsinki Institute of Sustainability Science Associate Professor at Global Development Studies, the University of Helsinki, Finland.
 He is a Fellow of the Teachers' Academy, the highest recognition bestowed on distinguished teachers at the university.
-A winner of the global Deborah Gerner Innovative Teaching Award for 'effective...pedagogy that engages students with issues of war, peace, identity, sovereignty, security, and sustainability - economic, environmental, or ethical - as they are evolving in the 21st century', Dr. Obeng-Odoom previously taught at various universities in Australia, including the University of Technology Sydney where he was Director of Higher Degree Research Programmes.
+A winner of the global Deborah Gerner Innovative Teaching Award for 'effective...pedagogy that engages students with issues of war, peace, identity, sovereignty, security, and sustainability - economic, environmental, or ethical - as they are evolving in the 21st century', Dr Obeng-Odoom previously taught at various universities in Australia, including the University of Technology Sydney where he was Director of Higher Degree Research Programmes.

-Obeng-Odoom's research and teaching interests are centred on the political economy of development, urban and regional economics, natural resources and the environment, fields in which he has published six sole-authored books; including Property, Institutions, and Social Stratification in Africa (Cambridge University Press, 2020), The Commons in an Age of Uncertainty (University of Toronto Press, 2021), and Global Migration Beyond Limits (Oxford University Press, 2022).
-Obeng-Odoom is the Global South Editor of Housing Studies, Editor-in-Chief of the African Review of Economics and Finance, and Series Editor of the Edinburgh Studies in Urban Political Economy.
-He serves on the Executive Council of the Society for the Advancement of Socio-Economics.
+Obeng-Odoom's research interests are centred on the political economy of development, urban and regional economics, natural resources and the environment, fields in which he has published six sole-authored books, including Global Migration Beyond Limits (Oxford University Press, 2022), The Commons in an Age of Uncertainty (University of Toronto Press, 2021), and Property, Institutions, and Social Stratification in Africa (Cambridge University Press, 2020), a winner of the European Association of Evolutionary Political Economy Joan Robinson Best Book Prize.
+Obeng-Odoom is the Global South Editor of Housing Studies, Associate Editor of the Forum for Social Economics, and Series Editor of the Edinburgh Studies in Urban Political Economy.
+A Docent in Urban and Economic Sociology at the University of Turku, Finland, Dr Obeng-Odoom serves on the editorial board of the American Journal of Economics and Sociology, published continuously since 1941.

-The recipient of a number of reputable research awards, Obeng-Odoom is an Inaugural International Social Science Council World Social Science Fellow and, in 2015, was elected to the Fellowship of the Ghana Academy of Arts and Sciences, becoming the youngest Fellow of the oldest learned society in postcolonial Africa.
-Dr. Obeng-Odoom has won the Patrick J. Welch Award from the Association for Social Economics for his research in social economics and the Kapp Prize for research in ecological political economy that exemplifies the work of K.W.
-Kapp and best demonstrates the theoretical perspectives of the European Association for Evolutionary Political Economy.
+The recipient of a number of reputable research awards, Obeng-Odoom is an Inaugural International Science Council World Social Science Fellow and a former Visiting Research Fellow at the United Nations Research Institute for Social Development.
+In 2015, Dr Obeng-Odoom was elected to the Fellowship of the Ghana Academy of Arts and Sciences, becoming the youngest Fellow of the oldest learned society in postcolonial Africa.

 Christopher Raymond is a Professor in Sustainability Transformations and Ecosystem Services at the Faculty of Biological and Environmental Sciences, Faculty of Agriculture and Forestry and Helsinki Institute of Sustainability Science.
 His research examines the multiple ways in which people value nature, and informs inclusive approaches to the management of protected areas and urban green areas.
 He leads the Social Values and Sustainability Transformations research group that develops inter- and trans-disciplinary approaches for eliciting social values for ecosystems and their services, and for promoting transformations toward sustainability.
 He coordinates the ENVISION project (funded by BiodivERsA), which aims to develop new participatory techniques for balancing diverse industry and community visions for protected area management.
 He also coordinates the VIVA-Plan project, which aims to develop a sustainable spatial planning framework for revitalising in-between spaces in urban areas for social inclusion, biodiversity and well-being, including safety and security.